maxsteenbergen/pebble-icons/README.md

 ## Questions / requests?
 Just leave an issue on this repo.
 However, Pebble is just a little thing I did on the side so I'm not making any promises :)

+## Mad props
+- [@huntercaron](https://github.com/huntercaron) for helping getting the package ready for use in Framer